-The XPOWER Airrow is available in several colors and is backed by a standard 1 yr warranty.
+The XPOWER A-2 Airrow Pro is available in several colors and is backed by a standard 1 yr warranty.
 Suggested retail is about $75, but we’ve seen them for $50 all day long, including on Amazon.
-Note that the product we’ve got is the “A-2” model, but there appears to be an identical version called the “B-53,” which is marketed more as a pet dryer.
+Note that the product we’ve got is the “A-2” model, but there appears to be an identical version called the B-53, which is marketed more as a pet dryer.

 Our black Airrow (which seems to be a scarce color option right now) arrived in a generic white box with black lettering—just the product name.
 At first, we thought it was a knock-off, but we verified it wasn’t.
 The box in the video above looks more retail-like, but don’t freak out if you get the generic box, as it could just be a wholesale thing.

-The XPOWER Airrow does not include a storage tote, which is disappointing since it comes with the nine various nozzles.
-We picked up a perfect AWP tote to hold everything that came with the Airrow at our local Lowe’s for about $10 (actually, a pair of ’em).
+The XPOWER A-2 Airrow Pro does not include a storage tote, which is disappointing since it comes with the nine various nozzles.
+We picked up a perfect AWP tote to hold everything that came with the Airrow (actually, a pair of ’em).

 To conclude, we love this thing.
 Once you own the Airrow, you too will be blowing stuff all over the place—house, car, workshop—stuff you never considered blowing with canned air.
 Just remember: that dust and debris will ultimately land somewhere, so a shop vac will come in handy when blowing through extra dusty situations.